ufal/npfl122/labs/faq.md

   The memory limit during evaluation is **1.5GB**.
 The time limit varies, but should be at least 10 seconds and at least twice the running time of my solution.

+### TOCEntry: Competitions

+- _Which algorithms are allowed during competitions?_

+  Unless stated otherwise, you can use **any algorithm** to solve the competition task at hand.
+However, the implementation should be either **created by you** or you should **understand it fully** (i.e., if you use for example PPO algorithm, you should know how it works and how it is implemented).